-(a) Basis of consolidation:
+(d) Basis of consolidation:

-These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, TTI.
+These consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary, Tactical Technologies Inc. ("TTI").
 All intercompany balances and transactions are eliminated on consolidation.
 The financial statements of the subsidiaries are included in the consolidated financial statements from the date that control commences.